In their classic Your Money or Your Life, Joe Dominguez and Vicki Robin argue that the relationship between spending and happiness is non-linear.

 A values-driven retirement sounds great.
 But how do you discover your values?
 How do you pick your core pursuits?
 How do you decide what you want out of life?
 How do you answer the question, “What next?”
 I believe the answer goes back to creating (an adhering to) a personal mission statement.

 With a mission statement, you have a roadmap to meaning.
-Without one, run the risk of finding yourself lost in the woods where even your wealth won't help you find the way home.
+Without one, you run the risk of finding yourself lost in the woods where even your wealth won't help you find the way home.

 Note: At the end of this article, I'll share a powerful exercise to help you discover purpose.